I have a group of 4(possibly 6) who want to travel around the East Coast of the United States in late July and August (2010)

 For most of the US East Coast, a car is almost your only realistic option.
 The exception would be between the major points between Washington, DC, Philadelphia, PA, and New York City, where train service is a realistic option.
 And in regards to travel within NYC / Manhattan, driving here is not for the faint of heart.
 It's the one spot where I'd say "park and take the train in".
 For everything south of DC, a car is the way to go.
 Trains and buses in the southeast are a tremendous waste of time and will limit your ability to get to the "real" destinations. over 10 years ago

 The area between Portland, Maine and Richmond, Virginia is relatively built-up and actually has good public transport and it is probably the only spot in the USA that you can conveniently travel without a car.
 In fact in this area the suburbs of one city blend into the next and you can travel New York City-Philadelphia and Baltimore-Washington DC on suburban transit.
 A cheaper option for getting between the main cities in this region is Chinatown buses (cheap coach services that usually depart from the Chinatown in the bigger cities).

 However, once you get south of Washington, DC or Richmond, VA, then a car is your best option.
 A car is the most flexible transport option (and with four to six people travelling together, probably the cheapest option), and once you get south of Washington DC parking and traffic will be less of a hassle.

-iwant to go cross county from central calif. to ??? which mode(s) are cheap yet scenically inviting. no set time limit for destination almost 8 years agoAnswered by susie via Travellr.com
+iwant to go cross county from central calif. to ??? which mode(s) are cheap yet scenically inviting. no set time limit for destination over 8 years agoAnswered by susie via Travellr.com

 Aussie tourists and that we would love some recommendation on best variety of transport between NYC - Washington DC - Philadelphia & Bean Town.
-Friends of ours have counseled the train service. will we have a tendency to please have some native recommendation. several thanks about 6 years ago
+Friends of ours have counseled the train service. will we have a tendency to please have some native recommendation. several thanks almost 7 years ago